 The basic rule is that all Norwegian companies and foreign enterprises conducting business activities in Norway are subject to Norwegian corporate tax.

 - Losses carry backwards 2 years when closing business in Norway

 * Also applicable on Norwegian branch of a foreign enterprise.
-It has been proposed to reduce the rate to 22% from 2019

 ** The dividend withholding tax rate is zero on distributions to corporate shareholders genuinely established within the EU/EEA.
 The rate is also normally reduced according to a tax treaty.